Laboratory Constraints on the Neutron-Spin Coupling of feV-scale Axions: Experimental Setup

-Ordinarily, K's magnetization is aligned with the pump beam with zero projection on the probe beam, but in the presence of a magnetic-like field perpendicular to both the pump and probe beams, the K magnetization experiences a torque and rotates into the probe beam, thereby creating an optically detectable signal.
+In the absence of a magnetic-like field perpendicular to both the pump and probe beams, the K's magnetization is aligned with the pump beam with zero projection on the probe beam.
+However, in the presence of such a field, the K's magnetization experiences a torque and rotates into the probe beam, thereby creating an optically detectable signal.
 Equivalently, a magnetic-like field along the axis that is perpendicular to both the pump and probe beams results in an energy shift for basis spin states quantized along that sensitive axis (corresponding to $\hat{\mathbf{m}}$ in Eq. \eqref{eq:beta_def}), which results in a rotation of the spin ensemble into the probe beam.
 The magnitude of this rotation is proportional to the coherence time of the K spins.
 In the presence of Earth's magnetic field, this coherence time is limited by decoherence from K-K spin exchange collisions.
 However, at sufficiently low magnetic fields and sufficiently high alkali density, this decoherence can be greatly suppressed~\cite{Happer1973, Happer1977} and significantly improved sensitivity to magnetic-like fields can be achieved.
 To operate in this low-field regime, and to provide for magnetic shielding from the environment, the cell was placed in five layers of $\mu$-metal shielding with a shielding factor of $\sim10^6$.
 This allows the K to achieve high sensitivity to both anomalous and ordinary magnetic fields.
-To suppress the co-magnetometer's sensitivity to ordinary magnetic fields while retaining full sensitivity towards anomalous fields, a bias magnetic field must be applied to cancel the sum of $^3$He and K magnetization so that each spin species only sees a magnetic field that is equal to its own magnetization.
-In this regime where the resonance frequencies of both spin species are well matched, both spin ensembles exhibit highly coupled and damped evolution~\cite{Kornack2002}.
-In particular, the $^3$He magnetization can be shown to adiabatically cancel out small changes in the magnetic field that K experiences so that the co-magnetometer's signal, which is proportional to the projection of the K spins along the probe beam, is to first-order insensitive to ordinary magnetic fields.
-On the other hand, a slight perturbation of the $^3$He spins due to interactions with a neutron-coupling anomalous field results in a shift of the $^3$He magnetization that the K experiences, which results in a corresponding perturbation of the K spin along the probe beam that is optically detected.
-The energy shift from such an anomalous field, $\beta$, is $\Delta E = \mu_\textrm{He} \beta/0.87$, where the factor of 0.87 arises from the fact that the neutron only contributes about 87\% of the nuclear spin of $^3$He~\cite{Friar1990, Ethier2013}, and $\mu_\textrm{He} \approx 2.148\times10^{-26}$~J/T is the magnetic dipole moment of $^3$He \cite{Flowers1993}.